vulcainjs/vulcain-template-ng2-webpapp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Docker

+Use **dockerTask.ps1** or **dockerTask.ps** to build the Docker image depending on your platform (.ps1 for Windows, .sh for Linux/OSX)

+The following commands are available:

+> `./dockerTask.ps1 -Build -Environment Release` to build a release image

+> `./dockerTask.ps1 -ComposeForDebug` uses a shared volumes to monitor the local `dist` folder and serve it through Express